If you are considering setting up a business in Qatar, this helpful guide outlines the whole process including tax, admin, employment laws, and more.

 Business culture in Qatar

 Your investor life in Qatar can be easier if you are polite and patient.
 Arabs are usually helpful and friendly if you ask for some advice, as they see this attitude as a sign of respect.
 However, doing business with Arabs also means that you will face hard bargaining; they are experts at it.
+As a result, the business culture in Qatar can be difficult to navigate as an outsider.

 It’s important to know that answers like “I will think about it later”, may demonstrate that the agreement will not go further.
 It is better to observe with attention all the signs around you because Arabs rarely say a direct “no” to a proposition.